TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Index.rst

          .. container:: card-body

-            Lists reserved file and directory names within and extension.
+            Lists reserved file and directory names within an extension.
 Also lists file names that are used in a certain way by convention.

-            This chapter should also help you to find your way around in extensions and sitepackages that where automatically generated or that you downloaded as an example.
+            This chapter should also help you to find your way around in extensions and sitepackages that were automatically generated or that you downloaded as an example.

    .. container:: col-md-6 pl-0 pr-3 py-3 m-0